-Although this year brought many challenges, there was still plenty of good news in 2020.
+Although this last year brought many challenges, there was still plenty of good news.

 And in our efforts to fund, activate and lead high-impact homelessness programs, we’d like to spotlight a few programs we believe made a positive difference and changed lives this past year.